rehierl/html-outliner-spec/issue-associations-notes.md

 does *not* refer to the sectioning root's first inner section.

-This connection **points outwards** from the sectioning root element being entered towards one of the inner (sub)sections of the element's first ancestor sectioning element.
+This connection **points outwards** from the sectioning root element being entered towards one of the inner sections of the element's first ancestor sectioning element.
 Unless [type-1](#type-1) is not bugged, this direction clearly distinguishes it from a type-1 connection.